chamika217/Imo-Crafts-Ecommerce-Platform/README.md

 ### 🛍️ Customer Storefront

+- **No login required** to browse — guests can view all products, categories, reviews, about, and contact pages
+- Login / Register required only for: Add to Cart, Checkout, Place Order, Custom Order, Write Review
+- Login page with "Continue as Guest →" option
 - Browse products by category (Handmade Gifts, Event & Party, Home Decor, Custom Orders)
 - Search and sort products (latest, price low–high, high–low)
 - Product detail pages with image gallery and quantity selector